 High school athletic directors have their hands full with hiring coaches, scheduling, budget preparation, promotion, compliance and facility management.
 The job is never easy and it takes focus and consistent hard work to be successful.
 To understand how they handle the numerous duties with success I reached out to determine what are the keys to being a successful high school athletic director.
-What we found interviewing coaches, and not to my surprise I had a great response which says a lot about the athletic director community - they want to help new and experienced coaches be better with these coaching tips!
+What we found interviewing coaches, and not to my surprise, was a great response!
+This says a lot about the athletic director community - they want to help new and experienced coaches be better with these coaching tips!

 When you’re in any sports capacity the intensity of the game creates a wide range of emotions.
 Ernest Robertson, Athletic Director from Palmer Trinity School in Miami says it best “Sports are emotional so you can’t take things personally”.
 When teams lose it can be tough and can be very hard for anyone to think clearly after a tough loss, but the athletic director needs to remain focused, lead and make decisions with logic.
 This requires self-awareness and to understand your emotions at the present time which is far from easy when dealing with athletes, coaches and parents.